 Two U.S. initiatives to provide Africans with electricity seem likely to lead to large, climate-polluting projects rather than the locally sourced renewable energy rural Africa needs.

-ActionAid Uganda's Executive Director,Arthur Larok speaks on "Fighting corruption and advocating for public investment in communities."
+Hear ActionAid Uganda’s Executive Director,Arthur Larok speak about “Fighting corruption and advocating for public investment in communities.”

-A gathering that will also begin IPS' Foreign Policy In Focus' partnership with a tech company that has a progressive, Pan-Africanist, social change agenda.
+A cocktail event to begin IPS’ Foreign Policy In Focus partnership with a tech company that has a progressive, Pan-Africanist, social change agenda.